ThreatPilot/application-server/README.md

 ## How we build it

 We built the Threat Pilot Prototype using Python and SQLite database.
-The system consists of four main files: main.py, gui.py, db.py, and threats.db.
-In main.py, we imported the necessary modules, created an SQLite database in RAM using sqlite3, and defined the structure of the 'threats' table with various columns such as SID, target, description, details, severity, condition, prerequisites, mitigations, custom example, and custom references.
+The system consists of two main files: createSqlDb.py, and threatUtilities.py.
+In createSqlDb.py, we imported the necessary modules, created an SQLite database in RAM using sqlite3, and defined the structure of the 'threats' table with various columns such as SID, target, description, details, severity, condition, prerequisites, mitigations, custom example, and custom references.
 We then inserted sample threat data into the table using INSERT INTO queries.
-In gui.py, we developed a graphical user interface (GUI) using tkinter to interact with the threat management system.
-In db.py, we encapsulated the database operations into functions for easy reusability.
-Finally, in threats.db, the SQLite database file was created and stored with the inserted data.
-The system allows users to manage and mitigate threats through the GUI, which interacts with the SQLite database to store and retrieve threat-related information.
+In threatUtilities.py, the main application logic resides with necessary classes such as ThreatModel, Element, and it subclasses.

 ## Challenges we ran into